What is Shortfall Insurance?

-Shortfall insurance can only be taken out at the start of the loan contract.
-So it is crucial that you include such cover when you sign up for your vehicle loan.
-That way you can rest assured that you won’t be liable for any shortfall between your comprehensive insurance pay-out and the amount owing on your vehicle at the time of accident.
+Shortfall insurance can only be taken out at the start of the loan contract, so it is crucial that you include such cover when you sign up for your vehicle loan.
+That way you can rest assured that you won’t be liable to pay for a vehicle that you don’t own or can’t use, should it become such after you have taken out a loan upon it.

 Depending on the level of cover selected, this policy may also pay a range of expenses associated with the replacement of your vehicle.

-Your car has been written off – either stolen or damaged beyond repair.
-Your comprehensive insurer pays the market or agreed value which is $15K.
-But your finance company requires $20,500 to finalise the loan.
-That means you need to come up with another $5,500 to pay out your loan contract.
-Now not all of us have that type of spare cash in the bank to use for those unexpected emergencies.
-And even if you did, you wouldn’t want to spend it on a car you no longer have.
-So what can you do to avoid being in this difficult situation?
-The answer is shortfall insurance.
+Your car has been written, either due to being stolen or damaged beyond repair.
+Your insurer pays the agreed value of the car, which is $15,000, but your finance company requires $20,000 to finalise the loan.
+That means you need to give over another $5000 to pay out your contract, an amount which the average person will have on hand for unexpected emergencies such as this – and even if you did; why would you spend that money on a car which is no longer yours?